michiard/CLOUDS-LAB/labs/mapreduce-lab/README.md

 The student has to implement the `Map` and `Reduce` methods and the special partitioner (see `OrderInversion#PartitionerTextPair` class), which apply the partitioner only according to the first element in the Pair, sending all data regarding the same word to the same reducer.
 Note that inside the `OrderInversion` class there is a field called `ASTERISK` which should be used to output the total number of occourrences of a word.
 Refer to the laboratory slides for more information.

 ### Instructions
 There is one file for this exercise called `OrderInversion.java`.
-The `run` method of the job is already implemented, the student should complete the mapper, the reducer and the partitioner, as explained in the TODOs.
+The `run` method of the job is already implemented, the student should complete the mapper, the reducer and the partitioner, as explained in the ```TODO```.

 ### Example of usage
 ```